mirainc/mira-kit/docs/README.md

 ##### `npm start`

-Run the app in the simulator for local development.
+Runs your app in the simulator for local development.

 ##### `npm run build`

-Bundles the app for deployment to `/build`.
+Bundles a production build of your app to `/build`.
+Run this before deploying.

 ##### `npm run deploy`

-Deploys the new version of the app from `/build`.
+Deploys a new version of your app from `/build`.

 ##### `npm run static`

-Outputs the app bundled with the simulator to `/static`.
+Outputs your app bundled with the simulator to `/static`.
+Useful for sharing a test page before deploying.

 ##### `npm run test`